Several shared facilities are available to scientists involved in the MRSEC at UMass Amherst. The major instrumentation facilities are:

 - Materials Research Facilities Network (MRFN)

-Besides these resources several other facilities are available to the MRSEC community, including Gel Permeation Chromatography, X-Ray Scattering, Surface Science or Thermal Characterization.
+Besides these resources several other facilities are available to the MRSEC community, including Gel Permeation Chromatography, X-Ray Scattering or Thermal Characterization.

 The Electron and Scanning Probe Microscopy Center is equipped with several Scanning and Transmission Electron Microscopes as well as Atomic Force Microscopes.
 Center pieces include a JEOL JEM-2200FS Energy Filtered Transmission Electron Microscope (EFTEM), which has the unique capability to image individual elements through an integrated Omega-type Electron Energy Loss Spectrometer (EELS).
 The microscope is equipped for Scanning Transmission Electron Microscopy (STEM), High Angle Annular Dark Field (HAADF) imaging and Energy Dispersive X-ray Spectroscopy (EDS) and is capable to perform tomography and cryo experiments.
 The FEI Magellan 400 Field-Emission Scanning Electron Microscope (SEM), which, at even the lowest acceleration voltages and beam currents, reaches sub-nanometer resolution, is ideally suited for e-beam sensitive soft and bio materials.
 The instrument features besides STEM and HAADF, analytical capabilities such as EDS and Electron Backscattering Diffraction (EBSD).
 Funding for both instruments was obtained through NSF Major Research Instrumentation (MRI) awards in 2009 and 2012.
 The center also houses a Asylum/Oxford Research MFP-3D Scanning Probe Microscope, which is equipped with both hot and cold stages and a fluid cell and thus allowing heating and electrical measurement (Conductive AFM, Current Imaging, Electrostatic Force & Kelvin Force Microscopy).
 This instrument also allows for surface mechanical properties measurements.